cma5/shapes-and-grids/README.md

 # Shapes and grids
-Interactive browser applications that explore design-concepts
+Interactive browser applications that explore design-concepts.

 ## Concept
 The examples will demonstrate or continue design-concepts and ideas such as proposed in the book "Programme Entwerfen" by Karl Gerstner.